-Completion of a Section 75 monitoring form is part of the evaluation process for the Events and Festivals Fund.
+Completion of a Section 75 monitoring form is part of the evaluation process for successful applicants after their festival has completed.

 Applications are open to everyone within the specified criteria in order to engage as many groups as possible from any of the Section 75 categories.